 One of the foundations of my work process is idleness.

-Cao Guimarães, "El Pintor Tira el Cine a la Basura / The Painter Throws the Film in the Garbage Can", 2008.
+Cao Guimarães, video still from "El Pintor Tira el Cine a la Basura / The Painter Throws the Film in the Garbage Can", 2008.
 HDV, colour, sound, 5'55''.

 This suggests the old idea of the uselessness of art.
 To make a piece of bread and to paint a piece of bread.
 Between the verbs to make and to paint, there’s a noun, bread, which needs to be eaten.
 Which of the two breads is more nutritious—the one eaten by the mouth or the one eaten by the eyes?
 When I’m eating bread, I’m clearly delaying my death, but when I see a painting of bread, wouldn’t I be learning how to die better?
 To do Nothing, wouldn’t that be learning how to die?